ppernot/ReactorUI/docs/5-fluxes.md

 ## Controls

 * `Compute fluxes` starts the computation of fluxes.
+This is a time-consuming computation and is not started automatically.
-__This has to be done once__.
+__It has to be done once__.
-The results shown in the right tabs depend on the other controls.
+The results shown in the right tabs depend only on the other controls.

-* `Choose species` specify the target species
+* `Choose species` specifies the target species

 * `Threshold` enables to limit the number of reactions kept in the results